 - Be active members in good standing of The State Bar of California;

 - Have been admitted to The State Bar of California not less than one year prior to the examination for which the grader is to be selected, and:

 - Have passed the California Bar Examination on the first or second attempt.

 Security, financial and logistical considerations also require that applicants live and work within the greater San Francisco Bay Area and not be affiliated professionally with any law school or bar review course.

-Apprentice graders will not grade unless an emergency situation arises or a vacancy occurs on their grader panel.
-They must make the commitment, however, to be available to grade should they be needed anytime during the entire 2-3 month grading cycle.
+Those selected must first serve as apprentice graders.
+Apprentice graders do not actually grade unless an emergency situation arises or a vacancy occurs on their grader panel.
+They must make the commitment to be available, however, should they be needed to grade at any point during the two-to-three month grading cycle.

-Applications to grade are specific to each examination cycle.
-February examination grading applications are distributed in early January, while those for the July examination are distributed in early June.
-Requests to be included in the distribution of applications should be submitted to firstname.lastname@example.org.
+Applications to grade are specific to each examination cycle; those for the February bar examination are distributed in early January, while those for the July bar examination are distributed in early June.
+Requests to be included in the distribution of applications should be submitted to Admissions@calbar.ca.gov.